top of page

 For autistic and ADHD individuals, eating distress may also involve:

-• Strong need for predictability and routine
+• a strong need for predictability and routine

-• Difficulty eating under observation or social pressure
+• difficulty eating under observation or social pressure

-• Interoceptive differences (hunger/fullness cues)
+• interoceptive differences (hunger and fullness cues)

-• Demand avoidance or threat responses when encouraged or praised
+• demand avoidance or threat responses when encouraged or praised

 Support is most effective when it: